 Aside from the impact on my diabetes, I’m also stronger, healthier and happier with my body than I’ve ever been.
 It’s so weird to be in my late thirties and feel that I’m in better health and happier with my body than I was in my twenties 😀

 I have worked with several different trainers over the years so I have developed a list of what to tell them up front about my diabetes.
 The list is based on my experience as a Type 1 Diabetic so it reflects the needs of an insulin dependent diabetic.
 It may be slightly different for you if you are Type 2, but most of it should be relevant for anyone.

 I would love to hear your experience with working out with a trainer, so if you have other ideas on what to include in my list, please leave a comment below

 The 10 things to tell your trainer about diabetes

-- Let your trainer know that you have dependents diabetes and what that means (you have to manage your blood sugar, etc.).
+- Let your trainer know that you have insulin-dependent diabetes and what that means (you have to manage your blood sugar, etc.).
 Show him or her the equipment you use to manage your diabetes

 - Tell your trainer that you can be pushed and coached just like any other person and just as hard (assuming you have no injuries or other issues).
 Diabetes is something you need to manage, not a disability